 Why was the transcontinental railroad built?

-Who was most significant in the development of the Cattle Industry?
+What was the impact of the Cattle Trails?

 What caused the rise and fall of the Goodnight-Loving Trail?